mrkkrp/markkarpov.com/tutorial/exceptions.md

 get an ambiguous type error.*

 `cast` can be used only with instances of `Typeable`, which is why it is a superclass of the `Exception` type class.
-The `Typeable` type class, derivable by the compiler with the `DeriveTypeable` language extension (which is not necessary with the newer versions of GHC), allows us to get the type of a value at runtime.
+The `Typeable` type class allows us to get the type of a value at runtime.
+Every type is `Typeable` automatically;
+instances are solved by the compiler and cannot be written by hand (the old `DeriveTypeable` extension has been a no-op since GHC 7.10).
 We will not go into the details here, but suffice it to say that, knowing the type of a value, we can check whether it is the same as the type we want to convert to, so we can go from the abstract `e` to a concrete type.